 The basis for the current research programme is the knowledge agenda drafted in 2023 (in Dutch).
 That agenda identified the existing knowledge, ongoing research and knowledge gaps.
 A consortium consisting of Deltares, KWR, TNO and WUR will focus on the priority questions in the knowledge agenda.
 KEEN was commissioned by the Urban Energy and Offshore Energy TKIs.

-The results of the research will be set out in a written report, and possibly in a scientific paper.
+The results of the research will be set out in written reports, and possibly in a scientific paper.
 They will also be made available on this website, in other media, and, as much as possible, at public network meetings.

 Three clusters